-Lewis & Clark around the world is a WordPress blogging site used by faculty and students on LC Overseas Programs .
-It is intended to provide a platform for Lewis & Clark overseas participants to share reflections, photos, videos, or research related to their program.
+The Lewis & Clark LiveWhale Blog is a site used by faculty and students on LC Overseas Programs.
+It is intended to provide a platform for Lewis & Clark overseas participants to share reflections, photos, or research related to their program.
 The website allows students an opportunity to curate their experience abroad in the form of sharable content, and provides an opportunity for other members of the LC community to engage with other LC students abroad.
-Click here to read more about the goals and educational benefits of LC Around the World.
+During your program orientation, the Overseas Office will reach out with more details on how to access the platform.